maximeroycrim/decision-support-tool/README.md

 8. Test the image locally

-    To build the container:
+    ## To build the container locally:

     ```
     docker build -t matprov/building-dst:YOUR_VERSION_TAG .
     ```

+    Note that this local container tag will be retrieved instead of the remote image.<br>
+    This is good for debugging purposes.
+However, do not push this container to the repo, as it the job of the GitHub Action.

-    To run the container:
+    ## To run the container:

     ```
     docker run -p 5006:5006 -e BOKEH_ALLOW_WS_ORIGIN=127.0.0.1:5006 matprov/building-dst:YOUR_VERSION_TAG